abbysmal/gc-tracing/proposal.md

 A complete CTF trace should contain the metadata stream as well.
-In its current form (and implementation), its definition is not fully static: the `byte_order` metadata field must be provided depending on which platform the runtime has been executed on.
+In its current form (and implementation), its definition is not fully static: the `byte_order` metadata field depends on which platform the runtime has been executed on.
 It has not been decided yet which approach should be taken to distribute the metadata file.
 Proposed solutions are to have the runtime generate metadata files, or distribute them as a part of the compiler installation.